RustFestEU/rome.rustfest.eu/about-impl-days.md

 The schedule will be announced closer to the event, when details are finalized.

-The general idea is to arrive at the location around 9:00 AM, then there will be a headcount and some time spent getting to know each other, finally identify tasks for participants to collaborate on.
-Each of the two days will start winding down at around 5 PM.
+The general idea is to arrive at the location around **9:00 AM**, then there will be a headcount and some time spent getting to know each other, finally identify tasks for participants to collaborate on.
+Each of the two days will start winding down at around **5 PM**.
 All participants must leave the venue premises each day by around 6 PM.
 Exact time tables will be announced later.
 Further details will be finalized at a later stage.

 * People can freely work on their own with headphones on or form little groups.